aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-table-of-contents/_index.md

 - How to modify the styles and appearance of the table of contents.
 - How to remove an entire TOC field along with all entries form the document.

-### Insert a Table of Contents Programmatically
+## Insert a Table of Contents Programmatically

 You can insert a TOC (table of contents) field into the document at the current position by calling the [DocumentBuilder.insert_table_of_contents](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/insert_table_of_contents/) method.

 A table of contents in a Word document can be built in a number of ways and formatted using a variety of options.
 The field switches that you pass to the method control the way the table is built and displayed in your document.

 The default switches that are used in a TOC inserted in Microsoft Word are **“\o “1-3 \h \z \u”**.
 Descriptions of these switches as well as a list of supported switches can be found later in the article.
 You can either use that guide obtain the correct switches or if you already have a document containing the similar TOC that you want you can show field codes (*ALT+F9*) and copy the switches directly from the field.

-Below code sample shows how to insert a Table of contents (TOC) into a document using heading styles as entries.
+The following code example  shows how to insert a Table of Contents field into a document:

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Document-add_content_using_document_builder-InsertTableOfContents.py" >}}

 The code demonstrates the new table of contents being inserted into a blank document.
 The [DocumentBuilder](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/) class is then used to insert some sample content formatting with the appropriate heading styles which are used to mark the content to be included in the TOC.
 The next lines then populate the TOC by updating the fields and page layout of the document.

+{{% alert color="primary" %}}

-Without these calls when the output document is opened you would find that there would be a TOC field but with no visible content.
+Without the methods used in the example, when you open the output document, you would find the TOC field, but with no visible content.
 This is because the TOC field has been inserted but is not yet populated until it’s updated in the document.
 Further information about this is discussed in the next section.

+{{% /alert %}}

-### Updating the Table of Contents
+## Update the Table of Contents

 Aspose.Words allows you to completely update a TOC with only a few lines of code.
 This can be done to populate a newly inserted TOC or to update an existing TOC after changes to the document have been made.
 The following two methods must be used in order to update the TOC fields in the document:

 1. [Document.update_fields](https://reference.aspose.com/words/python-net/aspose.words/document/update_fields/)
 1. [Document.update_page_layout](https://reference.aspose.com/words/python-net/aspose.words/document/update_page_layout/)

 Please note that these two update methods are required to be called in that order.
 If reversed the table of contents will be populated but no page numbers will be displayed.
 Any number of different TOCs can be updated.
 These methods will automatically update all TOCs found in the document.

-Below code sample shows how to completely rebuild TOC fields in the document by invoking field update.
+The following code example shows how to completely rebuild TOC fields in the document by invoking field update:

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Document-add_content_using_document_builder-UpdateFields.py" >}}

 The first call to [Document.update_fields](https://reference.aspose.com/words/python-net/aspose.words/document/update_fields/) will build the TOC, all text entries are populated and the TOC appears almost complete.
 The only thing missing is the page numbers which for now are displayed with “?”.
 The second call to [Document.update_page_layout](https://reference.aspose.com/words/python-net/aspose.words/document/update_page_layout/) will build the layout of the document in memory.
 This needs to be done to gather the page numbers of the entries.
 The correct page numbers calculated from this call are then inserted into the TOC.

-### Using Switches to Control the Behavior of the Table of Contents.
+## Use Switches to Control the Behavior of the Table of Contents.

 As with any other field, the TOC field can accept switches defined within the field code that control the how the table of contents is built.
 Certain switches are used to control which entries are included and at what level while others are used to control the appearance of the TOC.
 Switches can be combined together to allow complex table of contents to be produced.